kinzorize/Redshift-Glue-SNS-StepFunction-Project/README.md

 # Redshift-Glue-SNS-StepFunction-Project

-Orcherate Redshift ETL using Glue and Step Function Fetch source data from Amazon Redshift Cluster using AWS Glue and Step Functions to gain analytical insights more quickly.
+Orcherate Redshift ETL using Glue and Step-Function.
+Fetch source data from Amazon Redshift Cluster using AWS Glue and Step Functions to gain analytical insights more quickly.
-I read the date from Redshift using Redshift Spectrum and load the data to Redshift and extract the transform data from Redshift and put it into S3.In this project, i put the Redshift in the Private subnet to ensure the confidentiality of our data.
+I read the date from Redshift using Redshift Spectrum and load the data to Redshift and extract the transform data from Redshift and put it into S3.In this project, i also put the Redshift cluster in the Private subnet to ensure the confidentiality of our data.

 # Steps